Post-Graduate Certificate in

 I am admitted to a professional program on the Downers Grove, IL campus.
 Can I apply to a Precision Medicine dual degree/dual track program?

 Yes.
 Precision Medicine is a cross-campus program.
-Current or admitted Midwestern University students on both the Glendale, AZ and Downers Grove, IL campuses may submit their MWU healthcare professional application (using a transfer link in the student portal) to the Precision Medicine Program for admissions consideration.
+Current or admitted Midwestern University students on both the Glendale, AZ and Downers Grove, IL campuses may submit their MWU healthcare professional application to the Precision Medicine Program for admissions consideration.

 Can all current or admitted MWU students apply for admission to either the dual degree Master of Science or the dual track Post-Graduate Certificate?